davecats/channel/README.md

     git clone https://github.com/davecats/channel.git

+Then, generate the `compiler.settings` file with the command:

+    make configure

-Then compiling the code is as easy as hitting
+After adjusting this file as desired (e.g. with your compiler of choice and, where needed, the position of the FFTW library), compiling the code is as easy as hitting

     make

-You may want to edit the *Makefile* and change the MPI/Fortran compiler, the optimization flag and the location of the *FFTW* library and headers.
+You can edit the *compiler.settings* also to use custom compiler flags.
+A preset of flags for debugging is also provided.

 <a name="input">